 There are many ways to manage anxiety symptoms in the moment, whether you’re feeling anxious about doing something or you live with an anxiety disorder.

 If you need to calm down immediately, you can do so by following a few simple exercises.

-Some of these strategies may feel difficult the first few times you try them, but with some practice, they can offer a quick path to relief from your feelings of anxiety.
+Some of these strategies may feel difficult the first few times you try them, but with some practice, they can offer a quick path to mental peace and relief from your feelings of anxiety.